midways/midways/README.md

-- 👋 Hi, I’m @midways
+- ✨ Hi, I’m @midways / Noah
-- 🌱 I’m currently learning JavaScript
+- ✨ I’m currently learning Frontend stuff

 <!---
 midways/midways is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.